EvaTurtschin/Documentation-Portfolio_Technical-Writing/README.md

 - Includes instructions for running tests locally and via CI, environment setup, and optional Jenkins integration.
 - Project structure clearly separates collections, environments, workflows, and documentation.

-An in-depth test suite focused on a single feature.
-Documents navigation logic, control states, branching behavior, and visual responses to user actions.

 All documents are original and based on real freelance and educational projects.
 Prepared and maintained in English by Evgeniya Turtschina, QA Engineer and Technical Writing candidate.